3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_intro.md

 Services provide a way to organize related code and data that can be shared by controllers and even other services.
 Unlike controllers, which are instantiated and destroyed as the views they are attached to come into and out of view, services are created once (singletons) and persist for the life of the application.

 Services should be used to hold the bulk of your application's logic and data, thus keeping controllers focused on what they are responsible for.
-Often, you can consider a service or factory something like a model or Ruby class.
+Often, you can consider a service or factory something like a model or class.

 #### Directives